fli-iam/shanoir-ng/README.md

-# About Shanoir-NG (next generation)
+# Shanoir NG - Import, manage and share neuroimaging data

+Shanoir NG (Next Generation) is a software that helps neuroimaging analysis researchers, radiologists, and MRI operators to organize and share neuroimaging datasets.

+_Here we need to present the main functionnalities of Shanoir (import formats, data model, security and roles, ...)_

+Shanoir NG is a complete technological remake of the first version of the Shanoir application, maintaining the key concepts of Shanoir, enhancing the functionalities and the user interface and providing a great flexibility for further improvements.

+Shanoir NG is copyrighted by [Inria](https://www.inria.fr/) and is now open source under the GNU General Public License v3.0.
+See the LICENCE file at the root of this project.
+If you want to contribute, please see the following page : [Contribution Workflow](https://github.com/fli-iam/shanoir-ng/wiki/Contribution-Workflow).

-GitHub is dedicated to developers, if you search more information from an user's point of view please see http://shanoir.org.
+GitHub is a tool for developers if you are seeking information at a user level view please visit http://shanoir.org.

+# About Shanoir NG's architecture

-Shanoir-NG is based on a microservice architecture, that heavily uses Docker.
+* Shanoir-NG is based on a microservice architecture, that heavily uses Docker.
-Each Docker container integrates one microservice, mostly based on Spring Boot.
+* Each Docker container integrates one microservice, mostly based on Spring Boot.
-Each microservice exposes a REST interface on using Swagger 2, as definition format.
+* Each microservice exposes a REST interface on using Swagger 2, as definition format.
-The front-end/web interface is implemented on using "Angular 2" (now 5) technology.
+* The front-end/web interface is implemented on using "Angular 2" (now 5) technology.
-Nginx and Keycloak (on using OpenID-Connect) are used to glue everything together.
+* Nginx and Keycloak (on using OpenID-Connect) are used to glue everything together.
-Internally dcm4che3 is used to handle all DICOM concerns and dcm4chee 5 arc-light as backup PACS.
+* Internally dcm4che3 is used to handle all DICOM concerns and dcm4chee 5 arc-light as backup PACS.
-Furthermore dcm2niix is used for the DICOM to NIfTI conversion and Papaya Viewer for DICOM/NIfTI web view.
+* Furthermore dcm2niix is used for the DICOM to NIfTI conversion and Papaya Viewer for DICOM/NIfTI web view.

-Many thanks to all these giants: on their shoulders we are standing to develop Shanoir-NG!!!
+Many thanks to all these giants, on their shoulders we are standing to develop Shanoir-NG !

-# Installation of Shanoir-NG
+# Installation of Shanoir NG

-The installation of Shanoir-NG is based on two components:
+The installation of Shanoir NG has two steps :
 * BUILD (COMPILE): with Maven 3
 * DEPLOY: with docker-compose, version 3

 ## BUILD (COMPILE)
 * Install Maven 3 on your machine/on the server
-* Get access to the GitHub repository and clone the shanoir-ng repository
+* Download or git clone the shanoir-ng code.
+The `master` branch should be the most stable while `develop` will contain the newests functionalities if you are interested in testing thoses.
 * Execute the Maven build on the parent project with the following commands:
     * cd shanoir-ng-parent/
     * **mvn install -DskipTests**